davay42/mdld-parse/README.md

 # MD-LD Parser

-A streaming, standards-compliant parser for **MD-LD (Markdown-Linked Data)** — a human-friendly RDF authoring format that extends Markdown with semantic annotations.
+A standards-compliant parser for **MD-LD (Markdown-Linked Data)** — a human-friendly RDF authoring format that extends Markdown with semantic annotations.

 ## What is MD-LD?